 Recordings are not intended to be a replacement or substitute for attending synchronous sessions.
-They are intended to be a stop-gap for those who miss class due to illness or life events that are unfortunately common during the pandemic.
-Recordings will be made available in eLearning.
-As soon as links are available, I will post these.
-If you miss a class meeting for any reason, make sure to communicate with me.
+They are intended to be a stop-gap for those who miss class due to illness or life events, and/or for study purposes.
+Recordings will be made available in Canvas.
+If you miss a class meeting for any reason, make sure to communicate with the instructor.